rizwan3d/Tusk/README.md

-﻿# Tusk
+﻿# Ivory

-Tusk is a cross-platform CLI tool that manages **local PHP runtimes** and runs **Composer** and PHP scripts in a consistent, project-aware way.
+Ivory is a cross-platform CLI tool that manages **local PHP runtimes** and runs **Composer** and PHP scripts in a consistent, project-aware way.

 It lets you:

-- Install and manage multiple PHP versions under `~/.tusk`
+- Install and manage multiple PHP versions under `~/.ivory`
 - Pick a **default (global)** PHP version and **per-project** version
-- Generate a `tusk.json` project config
+- Generate a `ivory.json` project config
-- Run PHP directly via Tusk
+- Run PHP directly via Ivory
 - Proxy Composer commands through a known PHP version
-- Define reusable “scripts” in `tusk.json` and run them easily
+- Define reusable “scripts” in `ivory.json` and run them easily
-- Inspect your environment and check what Tusk sees (`tusk doctor`)
+- Inspect your environment and check what Ivory sees (`ivory doctor`)

 ---